oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/1setup-profile/setup-profile.md

-# Set Up OCI for Oracle Digital Assistant
+# Set Up OCI User, Policies, Groups

 ## Introduction

-In this lab, we'll provision the Oracle Digital Assistant from Oracle Cloud Infrastructure services utilizing the freshly created OCI Trial tenancy.
+In this lab, we'll provision the required OCI service requirements as part of resource discovery and monitoring.
+We will create a user, groups, policies and also add dynamic groups.

-Estimated Time: 30 minutes
+Estimated Time: 15 minutes

 ### Objectives

-To set up the Oracle Digital Assistant on the OCI tenancy, you will:
+To set up the required profile on the OCI tenancy, you will:

-*   Provision Oracle Digital Assistant from OCI services
+*  Create a local user
-*   Deploy PeopleSoft PICASO from Oracle Digital Store
+*  Create a group
-*   Clone and create a new digital assistant
+*  Create policies
-*   Create the channel for the skills
+*  Create dynamic groups

 ### Prerequisites

-* A user with access to provision & manage Core OCI services like Oracle Digital Assistant
+* A user with administrator access to create, add new user profiles and assign the required policies, groups.